One-Loop Radiative Corrections to the QED Casimir Energy: Renormalization of Quantum Electrodynamics: a brief Review

-where $ \mu$ is a photon mass to control infrared divergences which will finally go to the zero.
 According to the above discussion three vacuum bubbles contribute to the Casimir energy: \raisebox{-3.5mm}{ }, \raisebox{-3.2mm}{ }, \raisebox{-3mm}{ }.
 Two first diagrams arise from Eqs. \eqref{phver} and \eqref{delta2m}.
-Bordag et. al have computed the last one.
-In the next sections we will consider the other two.
+Bordag et al. have computed only the last one, though approximately.
+In the next two sections we will consider the effect of the other two vacuum bubbles.